Is VORANIGO® appropriate for your patients?

 MEET STACIE

-Stacie has Grade 2 astrocytoma and received a sub-total resection a few months ago
+Stacie has Grade 2 astrocytoma and received a sub-total resection 3 months ago

 Patient Information